 Brendan is instructed around the country to appear in every type of child, or vulnerable adult, welfare case and, in particular, the most serious and complex cases involving international or difficult medical issues.
-In the last year, he has been instructed in several cases where children have suffered very serious brain and other injuries as the result of alleged abuse and in three cases where one parent has been killed by the other.
+In the last year, he has been instructed in several cases where children have suffered very serious brain and other injuries or died as the result of alleged abuse.
+He has appeared in many cases where one parent has been killed by the other.
 He is instructed on behalf of local authorities, parents, children’s guardians and intervening health authorities.

 Brendan also appears in the Court of Protection.
-He sits as a Recorder in private and public family law cases.
+He sits as a Recorder in private and public family law cases and also in the civil jurisdiction.
 He frequently writes and lectures on the areas in which he practises.
-Over recent months he has lectured on female genital mutilation, child abduction, international relocation and the provisions of the Children and Families Act 2014.
+Over recent years he has lectured on female genital mutilation, child abduction, international relocation and the provisions of the Children and Families Act 2014.

 Brendan is a friendly and sympathetic barrister, instructed predominantly by claimants in all types of clinical negligence case, including inquests where the quality of care received by the deceased is under scrutiny.
 His early years prosecuting and defending in the Crown Court and continuing, regular appearances in the family court have made him a first-class advocate.